 We are a 501c3 non-profit primarily dealing with dogs currently at the city shelter or dogs that have been previously adopted out.
-We have a preference for medical cases and seniors.
-We do do courtesy postings but due to being foster based we are rarely able to take an owner surrender.
+We have a preference for pulling medical cases and seniors, the dogs no one else wants.
+We will do courtesy postings but due to being foster based we are rarely able to take an owner surrender.
 We are dedicated to dogs in this area!!
 Please email with any questions.

 Our dedication is getting them the best furever home they so rightly deserve.

 Adult adoptions are $125-250 unless otherwise noted.
-Puppies will be $275 and neutered through us.
+Puppies will be $300 and neutered through us.
+Seniors are normally $100 or fee waived senior to senior.

 All dogs are UTD on shots, neutered, micro-chipped.